 And of course, there's your curb appeal.
 Depending on the layout of your home, your garage door can make up a surprisingly large percentage of the face your house shows to the world.
 A damaged garage door can give your home an unsightly appearance instead of helping to brighten the neighborhood.

-But should you repair your garage, or replace it altogether?
+Should you repair your garage, or replace it altogether?
 Below we will outline a few scenarios in which you might repair or replace your garage door.
-We’ll also offer some guidance on how to choose the best step for the aesthetics, safety and functionality of your home.
+We'll also offer some guidance on how to choose the best step for the aesthetics, safety and functionality of your home.

+What is the average lifespan of a garage door?
 The average lifespan of a garage door is about 30 years with the right maintenance.
 But individual circumstances vary — maybe your newly minted teenaged driver accidentally backed into the garage door, or maybe a windstorm flung debris at your door and damaged some panels.

 In any case, should you replace your garage door?
 Or should you repair it?
 The answer may depend on a few different factors.